mdaffin/disconnected.systems/content/blog/2018-01-19-hosting-an-archlinux-repo-in-an-amazon-s3-bucket.md

 ## Dependencies

-We only require a few packages to get us going, only `aurutils` needs to be installed from AUR and will be the only package we are required to build/install manually.
+We only require a few packages to get us going of which only `aurutils` needs to be installed from AUR.
+It will be the only package we are required to build and install manually.

 * [aurutils]: a set of utilities that make it easy to manage/update a repo with AUR packages.